projectceladon/celadon-documentation/source/tutorials/test-strategy/test-strategy.rst

 ----------

-The objective of the System functional test is to ensure 100% validation coverage for :abbr:`POR (Plan of Record)` features, and evaluate functionalities of the product from the end-to-end perspective.
+The objective of the System functional test is to ensure 100% validation coverage for the applicable features, and evaluate functionalities of the product from the end-to-end perspective.

 .. list-table::